 Upon course completion, students will earn the WFR certification, valid for two years (with a one year grace period), and a CPR/BLS plus AED certification, also valid for two years.

-This Course will be hosted in Salt Lake City, Utah.
+This Course will be hosted at Red Butte Garden in Salt Lake City, Utah.